The Lens Notes Integration

 Using the integration

-The integration works by streaming your Lens Notes directly to this page.
+The integration works by streaming your Lens Notes directly to the 'Lens' page in Landscape.
 This means that the notes themselves are not editable from Landscape - you can only view the data and convert it to something else.

 Once the integration is set up, the 'Lens' tab will appear in the sidebar of all synchronized records.
 All notes that are made in the record in Lens will appear in the list.
 You can click on a note to view it in a larger screen.
 If the note contains multiple images, such as a before and after, then all images will be shown.
 You will also see the notes appear in the 'Lens Notes' layer in your account.